jonathanmorgan/context_text/collectors/newsbank/README.md

 ## Introduction

-These Collector files are an example of how to pull articles from an external source and store them in the sourcenet database tables.
+These Collector files are an example of how to pull articles from an external source and store them in the context_text database tables.

 They are based on interacting with the NewsBank article repository's web interface.
 This program interacts with the newsbank web database via HTTP, using BeautifulSoup to parse and extract article data from HTML.